 Sony have revealed the true power of their next-gen PlayStation console on their latest corporate strategy meeting for the company's investors.
 The leaked video, which was not supposed to be shown publicly, has been shared by Japanese tech reporter Takashi Mochizuki.

 In the video, Sony are comparing the power of next-gen hardware against their current flagship console - PlayStation 4 Pro.
 The game which they chose for the test is Insomniac's Spider-Man, which is a huge open world game, with tons of assets to load.

 As expected, next-gen PlayStation is doing a much better job than PS4 Pro.
 The upcoming console loads a certain scene in under a second, while PS4 Pro takes up to eight seconds for the same job.
 Sony also showed how fast can the new console load the game's world while players are playing the game.

 Next-gen PlayStation was able to follow the high-speed camera trough New York without any hiccups while on PS4 Pro, the game stopped a couple of times to load the next part of the map.

 You may remember that Sony's lead system architect Mark Cerny talked about the loading speed of the new console last month.
-In his interview with Wired , Cerny mentioned that PS5's SSD will have a higher raw bandwidth than any SSD available for PCs.
+In his , Cerny mentioned that PS5's SSD will have a higher raw bandwidth than any SSD available for PCs.